mpope9/krarup/primer.md

 ```
 This module provides great ergonomics around spawning and waiting for tasks.
 However, `Elixir.Task`s come with a high level of 'safety'.
 Links and monitors are
-automatically created and it is expected that the consiquences of these, such as
+automatically created and it is expected that the consequences of these, such as
 linked termination without error trapping and stray messages are dealt with by the
 user as development mounts.

-Further `Elixir.Task'` and `Elixir.Task.Supervisor` both not readily available to Erlang users
+Further `Elixir.Task'` and `Elixir.Task.Supervisor` both not readily available
-and are non-trivial to integrate.
-The difficultly in using Elixir in Erlang is a well-known
+to Erlang users and are non-trivial to integrate.
+The difficultly in using Elixir
-issue with no clear answer.
+in Erlang is a well-known issue with no clear answer.

 For simple repeatable tasks new syntactic sugar can be added to Erlang which can
-increase developer productivity in desinging, prototyping, and iterating on
+increase developer productivity in designing, prototyping, and iterating on
 process based or data-flow based models.

 The benefit of being an Erlang superset is that once sufficient complexity has